kyle1995lee/QF-522100-Financial-product-design-and-pricing/README.md

 hw2: Knowing the differece between functions and sub and created both to calculate black scholes for given data.
 hw3: Create userform interface and buttons to switch between worksheets, also calculate vanilla call, put and cashornothing call, put using black scholes formula.
 hw4: Create function to calculate chooser options, and graphed bull/bear spread options.
+hw5: Created and visualized a whole JR binomial tree using either functions and sub.